coloradokim/deckset-presentations/kick-ass-teacher.md

 By the end of (a specified time period), the student will be able to:

-1. Objective 1
+1. Objective One
-1. Objective 2
+1. Objective Two
-1. Objective 3
+1. Objective Three

 ---